CDCgov/rsv-forecast-hub/model-metadata/README.md

 ### `team_funding`

-Any information about funding source(s) for the team or members of the team that would be relevant to include in resulting COVID-19 Forecast Hub publications.
+Any information about funding source(s) for the team or members of the team that would be relevant to include in resulting RSV Forecast Hub publications.
 Example:

 ```
 team_funding: "National Institutes of General Medical Sciences (R01GM123456).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of NIGMS."
 ```

 ### `designated_github_users`

-GitHub user ids of team members who would be responsible for submitting forecasts as a pull request to the CovidHub repository.
+GitHub user ids of team members who would be responsible for submitting forecasts as a pull request to the RSV Forecast Hub repository.
 Only the pull request from users specified here can get merged automatically after validation.
 Example:

 ```
 designated_github_users: [
   "dependabot",